frelon/suse-elemental/docs/image-build-and-customization.md

 A consumer has created a release manfiest for their product that extends a specific Unified Core version with additional components, namely `Rancher` and `cert-manager`.

-A customer wants to setup their environment by using an operating system, Kubernetes distribution and Rancher version that are supported by the aforementioned consumer product.
+A user wants their environment to be running an operating system, Kubernetes distribution and Rancher version that are supported by the aforementioned consumer product.

-In addition, the customer wants to extends their environment by deploying the `NeuVector` Helm chart along with a specific set of Kubernetes manifests that will enable access to the Rancher UI.
+In addition, the user wants to extend their environment by deploying the `NeuVector` Helm chart along with a specific set of Kubernetes manifests that will enable access to the Rancher UI.

 ### Configuration directory setup

-The customer creates a [configuration directory](../examples/elemental/build/) that describes the desired state that of the image that needs to be built.
+The user creates a [configuration directory](../examples/elemental/build/) that describes the desired state of the image that needs to be built.

 The contents of this directory include:

 * [install.yaml](../examples/elemental/build/install.yaml) - specify which `bootloader` and `kernel command line` arguments to use during the OS installation process.
 * [os.yaml](../examples/elemental/build/os.yaml) - specify `users` that the OS should have and the `disk size` of the built image.
-* [kubernetes.yaml](../examples/elemental/build/kubernetes.yaml) - specify the Helm charts and Kubernetes manifests that the customer wishes to deploy as part of their use-case.
+* [kubernetes.yaml](../examples/elemental/build/kubernetes.yaml) - specify the Helm charts and Kubernetes manifests that the user wishes to deploy as part of their use-case.
-* [release.yaml](../examples/elemental/build/release.yaml) - specify the reference to the customer desired product and enable the necessary Helm chart components.
+* [release.yaml](../examples/elemental/build/release.yaml) - specify the reference to the user desired product and enable the necessary Helm chart components.
-* [suse-product-manifest.yaml](../examples/elemental/build/suse-product-manifest.yaml) - the release manifest for the desired product that the customer has referred in the `release.yaml` configuration file.
+* [suse-product-manifest.yaml](../examples/elemental/build/suse-product-manifest.yaml) - the release manifest for the desired product that the user has referred in the `release.yaml` configuration file.
 * [rancher.yaml](../examples/elemental/build/kubernetes/helm/values/rancher.yaml) - custom values for the `Rancher` Helm chart that we enabled from the SUSE Product manifest.
 * [ip-pool.yaml](../examples/elemental/build/kubernetes/manifests/ip-pool.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup an `IPAddressPool`.
 * [l2-adv.yaml](../examples/elemental/build/kubernetes/manifests/l2-adv.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup a `L2Advertisement`.